 The Green Meetings Industry Council site has an extensive list of tools, tips and resources as well as testimonials, case studies, elearning and trainings and workshops.
 Read more about the Green Meetings Industry Council.

 The program, an initiative of the Hotel Association of Canada, recognizes and rewards hotels and motels that are making environmental responsibility a part of their daily operations.
 Learn more about the Green Key Eco-Rating Program.

 Meeting Professionals International (MPI)

-Meeting Professionals International provides resources and training focused on reducing the environmental impact of meetings through promotin recycling, reducing paper waste and creating environmentally-conscious business partnerships.
-For more information visit the Meeting Professionals International web site or contact Bob Tess (email@example.com).
+Meeting Professionals International provides resources and training focused on reducing the environmental impact of meetings through promoting recycling, reducing paper waste and creating environmentally-conscious business partnerships.
+For more information visit the Meeting Professionals International web site or contact Bob Tess (firstname.lastname@example.org).

 United Nations Environment Programme - Green Meeting Guide 2009

 The Guide is designed to assist organizers and hosts of small-to medium-sized meetings in including green considerations as early as possible in the preparation of the event.
 It describes the issues to consider in the planning phase and provides a very simple and concrete check list to pick and choose concrete actions to carry out.
 Read the United Nations Environment Programme - Green Meeting Guide 2009.